 5. Groom regularly

-6. Go to fireworks displays alone
+6. Go to summer fireworks displays alone

 7. Recognise heat stress

-8. Avoid fertilizers and garden treatments
+8. Avoid fertilisers and garden treatments